sei-protocol/sei-chain/sei-ibc-go/docs/migrations/ibc-migration-043.md

 ## Proto file changes

 The gRPC querier service endpoints have changed slightly.
-The previous files used `v1beta1`, this has been updated to `v1`.
+The previous files used `v1beta1` gRPC route, this has been updated to `v1`.

+The solo machine has replaced the FrozenSequence uint64 field with a IsFrozen boolean field.
+The package has been bumped from `v1` to `v2`

 ## IBC callback changes